adamsilver/fdpb/04-Login.md

 # A Login Form

-‘As a user I want to sign in so that...’ said nobody, ever.
+‘As a user I want to sign in so that I can...’ said nobody, ever!

-Nobody *wants* to log (or sign) in to your service.
+Nobody *wants* to log in to your service.
 They're forced to for security reasons.
-Otherwise, everyone could access everyone elses stuff.
-It would be like nobody having locks on their front doors.
+Without this security measure, everyone has access to everyone else's stuff.
+It's like nobody having locks on their front doors.
 Bad.

-Most sites have login forms, but almost as many of them have usability failures in some form or other.
-Social login complicates matters further but more on this shortly.
+Whilst most sites have login forms, almost as many of them have usability failures in some form or other.
+Social login, which we'll talk about in detail shortly, complicates matters further.

 For such a ubiquitous and seemingly simple feature, it's surprising how many issues occur.
-This chapter is dedicated to disecting and remedying each of these issues one by one.
-By process of elimination, users will be left with a pleasant login form that just works.
+This chapter is dedicated to disecting and remedying each of the issues one by one.
+By process of elimination, we should leave users with a pleasant login form that just works.

 How it might look: